FIRMMsoftware/firmm_docs/docs/FAQ.md

 ## Does FIRMM write out motion data?

-FIRMM writes out a csv file with FD and motion numbers for each session.
-It can be found at `/home/firmmproc/FIRMM/outgoing/FIRMM_logs` on the FIRMM computer.
+FIRMM writes out a CSV file with FD and motion numbers (with and without respiration filter) for each session.
+Assuming your FIRMM user home directory is something like `FIRMM_USER_HOME=/home/firmmproc`, the CSV can be found in the following directory on the FIRMM computer: `${FIRMM_USER_HOME}/FIRMM/v3.2.5b/sessions/FIRMM_logs.

 ## Does FIRMM work with GE or PHILIPS scanners?